-It is said that the Gypsy Horse first reached American soil from Europe in the 1990’s and even today is fairly a rare breed here in the USA when comparing other commonly known breeds of horses here.
-The Gypsy Horse are known by several different names.
+It is said that the Gypsy Vanner Horse first reached American soil from Europe in the 1990s and are still a rare breed here.
+Currently there are over 1500 Gypsy Horses registered in the United States.
+The Gypsy Vanner Horse are known by several different names.

 What ever name the breed has been known in the past or what you would like to call the breed today, there is no mistaking their breathtaking beauty, exceptional athletic ability, kind, willing and gentle nature and the way they enjoy pleasing and being with their owners.

 It is not unusual when Queenie and I go out for a ride, there are always people stopping and staring at her beauty, asking questions and they give her a sweet pet on the face.
 She always has a crowd of admirers surrounding her.
 What a nice opportunity to meet people.
 We always manage to speak to them and educate them about the breed of horse that I chose to breed for.